 A Sermon on Acts 5:33-42Read more

 Opposition to Christianity is nothing new.
-The apostles faced much resistance in their day when they proclaimed the Gospel of the risen Christ.
-Listen as Dr. Martyn Lloyd-Jones unpacts Acts 4:33–42, showing how this came primarily from the same Jewish leaders who had opposed the ministry of Christ and put him to death.
+The apostles faced much resistance in their day when they proclaimed the gospel of the risen Christ.
+Listen to “The Nature of Unbelief” as Dr. Martyn Lloyd-Jones unpacks Acts 4:33–42, showing how this came primarily from the same Jewish leaders who had opposed the ministry of Christ and put Him to death.
 The Jewish leaders did this not because they were rational individuals who sought to preserve the truth, but because they had been blinded by sin and the devil.
 This is unbelief manifested.
-It is a reaction against the truth of the Gospel that is produced by a sinful, fallen nature.
+It is a reaction against the truth of the gospel that is produced by a sinful, fallen nature.
 As it was then in the early church, so it is also now.
-Modern man opposes the truth claims of Christianity because he thinks he is scientific and enlightened.
-But his rejection of Christianity is really nothing more than the outworking of his fallen and sin corrupted heart and mind.
-Because man’s fundamental problem with the Gospel is never a matter of intellectual objections alone, but it is his heart.
-And the heart of man can only be renewed by the sovereign working of God’s Holy Spirit when it opens the eyes of the spiritually dead.
+Modern humanity opposes the truth claims of Christianity because they think they are scientific and enlightened.
+This rejection of Christianity is really nothing more than the outworking of a fallen and sin-corrupted heart and mind.
+Humanity’s fundamental problem with the gospel is never a matter of intellectual objections alone, but with the heart.
+The heart of a person can only be renewed by the sovereign working of God’s Holy Spirit when it opens the eyes of the spiritually dead.
 The church should take great comfort in knowing that it is the Spirit of God that has the power to make even the most hardened sinners repent and believe.